drinkbird/drinkbird.github.io/about.md

 #### Technologies

 One of the principles I live by is being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.
-During my career I have been involved in the construction of everything from simple tooling to enterprise cloud solutions, and have delivered projects using a variety of languages, platforms, libraries and tools, such as C#/F#/.NET, Scala, Kafka, Containers, JavaScript / TypeScript, Java, Ruby, python, Objective C, iOS, Android, Dynamics CRM and more.
+During my career I have delivered projects using a variety of languages, platforms, libraries and tools, such as C#/F#/.NET, Scala, Kafka, Containers, JavaScript / TypeScript, Java, Ruby, python, Objective C, iOS, Android, Dynamics CRM and more.

 During the last few years I've been mostly working with distributed systems, Microservices, Event Sourcing, Domain Driven Design, and architectural patterns for the cloud, mostly around resiliency, scalability and testing.
 Lately, I've been exploring functional programming with F# and Scala, and have been working towards combining the best of both worlds (OOP & FP).